dgbarrett/JHexapawn/README.md

 To build and run the Hexapawn game, type 'make run', this will launch the GUI associated with the program.

 *Note* Currently designed for usage in Mac/Linux environments.
+Windows build support expeected soon.